gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 I am using [JSON](https://www.json.org/json-en.html) file layout for the configuration.
 I know its not the most efficient file structure, but it is easy to read and modify by a human.

 See [Device Sensor Configuration](./DeviceConfigSetup.md) for full details.

+## Building

+I have already pre-soldered ESP32 Development board pins.
+From